 - Tap Cancel after a failed attempt

-- Use our workaround solution
+- Use the workaround solution we provided

 And that’s all you need to know about retrying Face ID on the Lock screen.